-This salad works well with both hot and cold dishes.
+This Mediterranean green bean salad works well with both hot and cold dishes.
 You can enjoy it with pasta and warm bread.
 (I recommend Bread SRSLY gluten-free vegan sourdough from San Francisco which I like to order online and keep in the freezer.
 Get 15% off your first order with code VEGGIESSAVETHEDAY.)

 Or try it with your favorite summer grilling recipes at picnics and potlucks.
 I also like to make it a meal with other salads like the Greek Vegan Potato Salad and Mediterranean Cannellini Bean Salad shown below.

 Leftover salad can be covered and refrigerated for up to 3 days.
 I do not recommend freezing it.